ishowshank/right-click-diff-word/README.md

 # right-click-diff-word
-Compare word documents by right-click menu for Windows
+Compare word documents by right-click menu for Windows, based on Diff-Word

 # How to install: